Calgary Coin & Antique Home Chinese Reference Guide Index

 reign title: CH'UNG CHEN, 1628-1644

-There are many variations of this type, with different dot placements, or different characters on the reverse.
-We will make not of them as we have a chance.
+There are many variations of this type with different of dots and various characters on the reverse.
+We will make note of them as we have a chance.
 For the variations, the weights and sizes are the same as the main type unless otherwise noted.

 S-1231-1232.
 Reverse dot at top.
 Average (2 specimen) 25.7 mm, 3.97 grams.